 You might be doubtful and chances are that mainstream diets are the reason.
 Of course, you couldn’t avoid opinions like the below Q&A posted by Health Care Reality Check:

 Q: Can a person eat unlimited calories, and still lose weight, as long as they severely restrict carbohydrates?

-A: No, she can not.
+A: No, she should not.
 The basis of ketogenic diets, such as the Atkins Diet, is a severe restriction of carbohydrate calories, which simply causes a net reduction in total calories.
-Since carbohydrate calories are limited, intake of fat usually increases.
-This high fat diet causes ketosis (increased blood ketones from fat breakdown), which suppresses hunger, and thus contributes to caloric restriction. — Ellen Coleman, RD, MA, MPH
+Since carbohydrate calories are limited, the intake of fat usually increases.
+This high-fat diet causes ketosis (increased blood ketones from fat breakdown), which suppresses hunger, and thus contributes to caloric restriction. — Ellen Coleman, RD, MA, MPH

 Is this a correct answer?

 Let’s first discuss whether it’s a correct question.
 Or, rather, is this the real question so frequently asked by dieters?
 In my experience, this in fact sounds a little bit different but this makes ALL the difference.